Margandalf/english-for-designers/storytelling.md

 Hello, Margaret here

-As a child I never thought I could do something like graphic design.
-I was planning to be a painter as my grandmothers sister, a hairdresser or a princess.
+As a child I never thought I could do something like a graphic design.
+I was planning to be a painter as my grandmothers sister was or a princess.
 I was raised here in the Czech Republic by a Belgian father and a Moldavian mother.

-## Always the shy girl
-Making friends at school was always a struggle for me.
-I was too shy and got my anxieties from trying to get along.
+## Where is this leading me?
+So as a graphic designer I don't want just to be creative but as others shown in their presentations, life is full of things that move us.
+For me it is nature and sociaty that wants move forward.
+My parents taught me to be kind and to love nature with their own ambitions.
+Student Cyber Games has taught me a lot about teamwork and project and so much more from working online to giving a speech.

 ## Teambuilding XO19
 Five years ago, everything changed without me even noticing.
 I was cut out from my surpression and got every chance to make myself comfortable around people.
 In 2019 my friend brought me to this teambuilding I knew nothing about.
 There were lots of young people around my age.
 This was a real team making a real project.
 Youg students being able to make a competition for all students in Czech and Slovak.
 The best I have known.
 From this weekend I was going home as an event organiser with 5 tournaments to go to.
 So I just prepared a lot, beacause I was scared if I could make it.
 I did it.
 I went and did a presentation in a room of 70 people and it was awesome.
 Only this trust I was given has made me so much more confident.